HKSSY/COMP3335_GP13/wordpresssecurity/compliant_the_rule_of_gdpr/step1.md

+GDPR's primary aim is to enhance individuals' control and rights over their personal data.
+Its applicability outside of the European Union, so the website should make your website compliant with the GDPR request.

 We'll start by downloading the docker-compose file.
 Then, we'll execute the docker-compose and select the tag "WordPress" for connecting the WordPress service.

 ## Download the Configuration File